grafana/grafana/docs/sources/shared/example.md

 ## Standalone text

 When you have a chunk of text or steps that stand alone, not part of an ordered or unordered list.
+This includes headings, paragraphs, full lists, and combinations of those content types.

 The syntax to invoke this file would be the following, minus the backslash: